Big-Onche/Cube-Conflict/src/README.md

 # Linux
 - If not already installed: Install lastest SDL2 dev libs (libsdl2-dev, libsdl2-mixer-dev, and libsdl2-image-dev), and GCC compiler (build-essential).
-- Please note that on some Linux distributions zlib (lib32z1-dev) and OpenGL (freeglut3-dev) needs to be manually installed too.
+- Please note that on some Linux distributions, zlib (lib32z1-dev) and OpenGL (freeglut3-dev) needs to be manually installed too.
 - In the main folder of the game do "make -C src install"
-- Do "chmod +x ccunix.sh" to enable ccunix.sh to run as a program.
+- In the main folder of the game do "chmod +x ccunix.sh" to enable ccunix.sh to run as a program.
 - Launch game in the main folder with ccunix.sh (right click->run as a program) and that's all!

 # Mac